syrilster/JavaScript-and-related-tech/React JS/Styling - Radium/README.md

 ## Using Radium
-* To use advance styles such as hover, media queries and other pseudo selectors.
+* To use advance styles such as hover, other pseudo selectors and media queries.
 * npm install --save radium to install radium
 * import radium in the desired component file and enclose the component like show below:
     ```